 In a nutshell, the I Do phase of a lesson involves you telling students what they need to know and showing them how to do the things that they need to be able to do.
 Research confirms that this is a powerful part of an effective and efficient learning process.

-WE Do is the second phase of the I Do WE Do YOU Do model.
+We Do is the second phase of the I Do WE Do YOU Do model.
 It involves doing tasks together.
 It is at this stage that you start to gradually release responsibility to your students.

 The I Do WE Do YOU Do model helps us to understand the importance of explicitly teaching and supporting students before expecting them to complete a task on their own.
 It was popularised by educators such as Anita Archer, John Hollingsworth and John Fleming.

 The model is largely sequential, moving from one step to the next.
 But, as you monitor students mastery, there may be times when you may decide to move back and forth between the steps.

 In some cases, you may move through the I Do WE Do YOU Do phases within a single lesson.
 However, there will also be tasks that may span several lessons.

 The 8 Ways to Use the Model In Brief

 While the I Do, We Do, You Do model is quite simple, you can dramatically increase its impact using these 5 specific strategies